 AI in Healthcare – Regulatory perspectives

-As we make new advances in AI technology, regulators may consider multiple approaches to address the safety and impact of AI in health care, as well as how international standards and other best practices are currently being used to support medical software regulation, as well as differences and gaps that need to be addressed for AI solutions.
+As we make new advances in AI technology, regulators may consider multiple approaches to address the safety and impact of AI in healthcare industry, as well as how international standards and other best practices are currently being used to support medical software regulation, as well as differences and gaps that need to be addressed for AI solutions.
 AI needs to generate real-world clinical evidence throughout its life cycle and has the potential for additional clinical evidence to support adaptive systems.

 Over the past ten years, regulatory guidance and international standards for software have emerged where they are included as an independent medical device or physical device.
 It provided requirements and guidelines for software manufacturers to show that they comply with medical device regulations and to place their products on the market.